ceyhunbaskoc/MedievalSideScrollerProject-Unity/README.md

 A pixel art style, side-scrolling kingdom management game.
 Build, defend, and expand your village using only one resource: **money**!

 ## 🎮 About the Game
-In **Kingdom Defense**, your goal is to survive nightly enemy attacks while strategically expanding your village.
+In **Mediavel Side Scroller Project**, your goal is to survive nightly enemy attacks while strategically expanding your village.
 You can only use **money** to build, upgrade, and manage your kingdom.

 ### 🌟 Key Features
 - **Unique Economy System:** Manage your kingdom using only money.